Click here to view our Alumni FAQs!

 College Staff are YG alumni selected to volunteer for the entirety of the three-day High School State Conference or two-day Middle School State Conference.
 Our college staff is comprised primarily of juniors and seniors in college, but the State Director may consider sophomores on an individual basis.
 Eight spots are available each year at each of the State Conferences.
 Students will be offered hotel accommodations and meals in exchange for their volunteer efforts during the State Conference for which they are selected.
 They will be assigned various volunteer roles and may select volunteer areas of interest.
 However, they will primarily be assigned to roles with the greatest need for volunteers which include specific section volunteers, evening activity coordinators, and office assistants.
-If you would like to be a part of college staff, please complete our volunteer interest form.
-The State Director will notify those selected prior to each State Conference.
+If you would like to be a part of college staff, please complete our volunteer interest form by December 1st.
+The State Director will notify those by December 17th.

 Thank you, alumni, for sharing what Texas YG means to you!
 Check out these testimonials from our past participants.
 We appreciate you!